 If you or a loved one is suffering from a mental condition that interferes with their ability to perform work-related tasks, they should consider applying for Social Security disability (SSD) benefits.
 The Social Security Administration (SSA)considers both physical and mental conditions when making a disability determination.
 A disability determination is simply SSA concluding whether the individual is able to work in spite of their condition.

 SSA looks at whether the individual meets a mental health listing or whether their functional capacity prevents them from completing work-related activities.
-If you are suffering from a mental illness and not able to work you should seek the help of a Social security disability attorney to help you apply for benefits.
+If you are suffering from a mental illness and not able to work you should seek the help of a Social security disability lawyer to help you apply for benefits.

 The process for applying and obtaining disability benefits is long and complicated.
 Depending on the individual’s mental illness they may become easily overwhelmed with the steps required and may give up on obtaining benefits.
 Eliciting the help of an attorney will ensure your claim is properly prepared and also allows the individual to focus on their mental health.